pollen-digital/generator-static/README.md

 ## Instructions
 ### 1. Install Node.js

+Skip this section if you have a node evironment setup.

 #### OS X

 ##### Prerequisites

 This guides assumes you have installed the following tools successfully:
 - Xcode
 - Xcode developer tools